As wedding ceremony musicians we get to see many spectacular wedding ceremony venues in Melbourne and throughout Victoria. Here are our favourites.

 The forest surrounding Tatra in Mount Dandenong makes is a beautiful backdrop for a wedding ceremony.
 Processions begin in a stately rotunda on a hill.
 A path leads down to another rotunda, this one of wrought iron, where couples are married.
 If weather is inclement, there’s a purpose-built chapel back up the hill, which has plenty of room, as well as a piano for your musician.

 Looking for an intimate space for your wedding?
-This article lists the best small wedding venues in Melbourne.
+This article covers the best small wedding venues in Melbourne and country Victoria.